Code examples: code/ Practice project: Project 02. Agent-readable workspace

 - [Database Rules](docs/database-rules.md) — Required when modifying database operations

-Layer 3: Inline in code.
 Some information is better placed directly in the code — type definitions, interface comments, explanations in config files.
-The agent naturally sees these when reading code.
+The agent naturally sees these when reading code, no need to duplicate in instructions.

-Placement matters: If an instruction must be in the routing file, put it at the top or bottom — never the middle.
-This leverages the "lost in the middle" effect to ensure important information isn't missed.
+If an instruction must be in the entry file, put it at the top or bottom — never the middle.
+The "lost in the middle" effect tells us that LLMs use information at the extremes significantly better than in the center.
 But the better approach is to move instructions to topic documents for on-demand loading.

 Real-World Example

 A SaaS team's AGENTS.md ballooned from 50 lines to 600.
-Contents mixed tech stack versions, coding standards, historical bug fix notes, API usage guides, deployment procedures, and team members' personal preferences.
+Contents mixed tech stack versions, coding standards, historical bug fix notes, API usage guides, deployment procedures, and team members' personal preferences — the entire suitcase bursting at the seams.

 Agent performance started declining noticeably: during simple bug fixes the agent spent lots of context processing irrelevant deployment instructions; the security constraint "all database queries must use parameterized queries" was buried at line 300 and frequently ignored; three contradictory code style rules caused random agent behavior.

-1. AGENTS.md trimmed to 80 lines: only project overview, run commands, and 15 global hard constraints
+AGENTS.mdtrimmed to 80 lines: only project overview, run commands, and 15 global hard constraints- Created topic documents:

 After refactoring: same task set success rate went from 45% to 72%.
-Security constraint compliance went from 60% to 95% (moved from file middle to routing file top).
+Security constraint compliance went from 60% to 95% — because it moved from the file middle to the routing file top, no longer "lost in the middle."

 Key Takeaways

-• "Add a rule" is short-term pain relief, long-term poison.
+- "Add a rule" is short-term pain relief, long-term poison.
 Before adding a rule, ask: would this be better in a topic document?
+Don't just keep cramming things into the suitcase.

 Further Reading